 - tea tree + orange

-So you've diligently used the strategies above and still came down with a nasty cold or the flu?
-Well, to be honest, it happens -- no preventative strategy is a hundred percent.
-Make yourself a big batch of homemade chicken soup, add some fresh ginger to your favorite juice, and drink plenty of hot tea with honey, while taking comfort in knowing your symptoms are probably less severe because you’ve been exercising regularly, ahem.
+Make yourself a big batch of homemade chicken soup, add some fresh or ground ginger to your immune booster healthy citrus smoothie, and drink plenty of hot tea with honey, while taking comfort in knowing your symptoms are probably less severe because you’ve been exercising regularly, ahem.